 # path exists

-You can also use resolve(strict=True)
+You can also use resolve(strict=True) in a try block:

 try: